Pritjam/pARMesan/README.md

 A Rust implementation of this CPU is planned, and a little work has been done towards that project, found in it's Git repo: [bytesize](https://github.com/Pritjam/bytesize).

 An assembler for this ISA is available, called [cheesegrater](https://github.com/Pritjam/cheesegrater).
 It is still in the early stages of development, and does not yet have good documentation.
+It is currently able to assemble some simple programs, which can be found in that repository.

 ## Usage
 First, build the project by running `make all`.
 This will generate the binary `parmesan` in the root directory.
 Now you can run the emulator on an executable via `parmesan FILENAME`.
 Run `parmesan -h` for a more complete list of commands.